 Comparison descriptive stats are much harder to explain and are often used to calculate more advanced statistics.
-Two types of comparison descriptive stats includes z scores percentile rank.
+Two types of comparison descriptive stats include z scores percentile rank.

 Descriptive stats are used at the beginning of an analysis.
 There are many other forms of descriptive stats such as skew, kurtosis, etc. Descriptive stats are useful for making sure your data meets various forms of normality in order to begin inferential statistical analysis.
 Always remember that your research questions determine what form of analysis to conduct.